 “Having power typically reduces a person’s ability to understand how others think, see, and feel, so being in the less powerful position actually gives you a better vantage to accurately assess what the other party wants and how you can best deliver it.
 And when you do your homework, you’ll often find you’ve underestimated your own power, and overestimated theirs.”

-So exactly what hidden powers do buyers possess and how should they go about using them when buying a home?
+What hidden powers do buyers possess and how should they go about using them when buying a home?

 The power in any negotiation lies with the person who has the most options.
 Let's say the seller of the home you've fallen in love tells you he has already received three good offers.
 In this scenario it's unlikely that he’ll accept a lower offer than one which has already been presented.
 Right?
 Actually, no. People exaggerate all the time, particularly when they are hoping to secure more money for something.
 What the seller might be attempting to do is force the buyer into making a better offer than is already (supposedly) on the table.
 In other words, he's applying what the experts refer to as ‘negotiating pressure points’.